abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 Sync
 ^^^^^^^

-This section uses the Repo tool installed in :ref:`Ubuntu host setup <ubuntu_host_setup>` to download a list of git repositories and additional attributes from the `Qualcomm manifest <https://github.com/quic-yocto/qcom-manifest>`__.
+Use the Repo tool that was installed during the :ref:`Ubuntu host setup <ubuntu_host_setup>` to download a list of git repositories and additional attributes from the `Qualcomm manifest <https://github.com/quic-yocto/qcom-manifest>`__.
 The Repo tool downloads the manifests using the ``repo init`` command.

 The following table shows an example mapping of the Yocto layers to the manifest release tags.
 Use this mapping to download and build Qualcomm Linux: